 Through the industry’s most successful minds, Market Wizards teaches you the principles you can use to become a successful trader yourself.

 You can buy Market Wizards here.

 Trade Your Way to Financial Freedom – Van K. Tharp

-He also shows you how to evaluate trading systems based on their risk to reward ratio
+- How to evaluate trading systems based on their risk to reward ratio

 You can buy Trade Your Way to Financial Freedom here.